xoxzo/blog.xoxzo.com/content/Announcements/new content.md

-Title:
+Title: New content
-Date:
+Date: 2017-09-06
-Slug: (create the same slug contents in both ja and en version to show the translated articles)
+Slug: new-content
 Lang: en
-Tags:
+Tags: newcontent; xoxzo;
-Author:
+Author: Geraldo
-Summary:
+Summary: this is a summary of the new contents

-(blog body here)
+Hi there, this is a new contents from Xoxzo.